federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 end;
 ```

-It was done with a quick and dirty special *instrumentation* in the unit:
+This was done with a quick and dirty special *instrumentation* in the unit:

 ````pascal
 const